About The Research Companion

 Then there’s this website, where I share resources, talk about how to get research done, respond to reader feedback; and most importantly make tools available to ensure social science, health and development research is enjoyable, accessible and ethical.

-Or you might join the Facebook group that’s a space for researchers at all levels and from all over the world to ask for help or give advice and get regular updates on funding opportunities, research guides, and details of events or courses to help improve research skills and experiences.
+Or you might like to follow me on Bluesky or LinkedIn where I make space for researchers at all levels and from all over the world to ask for help or give advice and get regular updates on jobs, funding opportunities, research guides, and details of events or courses to help improve research skills and experiences.

-I also offer consultancy, training and research advice so you can benefit from my pragmatic ideas on how to get work done while staying solvent, sane and safe.
+I also offer consultancy, training and research advice so you can benefit from my pragmatic ideas on how to get work done while staying solvent, supported and safe – particularly my PEEPS Model for safety and wellbeing in research, teaching and pastoral care.